 Jim’s combination of animal attack scenes with jungle chases, castle escapes, shootouts, and occasional fistfights gives the serial’s action scenes a pleasing variety; directors Ford Beebe and Cliff Smith handle each type of sequence with skill.
-Eddie Parker doubles Grant Withers in the fight scenes, while Tom Steele does similar duty for villains Paul Sutton and Henry Brandon in different sequences.
+Eddie Parker doubles Grant Withers in the fight scenes, while Tom Steele does similar duty for villains Paul Sutton, Al Bridge, and Henry Brandon in different sequences.
 The climactic Chapter Twelve fight, the Chapter Four brawl in the Cobra’s ammunition-storage chamber, and the fight above the waterfall in Chapter Two are all energetic albeit unpolished; the latter sequence is accompanied by an excellent shootout between Jim’s group and Redmond’s safari.
 Jim’s arena fight with a tiger in Chapter Two, the bullwhip-assisted castle getaway in Chapter Five, the risky hand-over-hand climb across a chasm later in the same episode, Jim and Mike’s invasion of the castle in Chapter Nine, and an unarmed Mike’s resourceful defense of a cave in Chapter Eleven are among the serial’s other action highlights.

 The serial’s chapter endings are good, although–as always at Universal–too many of them are resolved by having the hero simply shrug off what should be serious injuries (Jim’s recovery from his shooting at the end of Chapter Nine is a particularly egregious example).
 The landslide in Chapter Seven, the burning hut scene in Chapter Three, and the fall from the rope bridge in Chapter Five all make excellent cliffhanger sequences, but the best of the chapter endings is the Chapter Six one that has Jim and Mike apparently executed by a firing squad of spearmen, which is not only well-staged but resolved in simple but logical fashion.